MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Multilevel reduction with level-wise quantization and adaptive decomposition

-(The cost decreases as the bin widths increase, so nothing is lost by making the error condition constraint an equality.)
-A straightforward application of Lagrange multipliers and the convexity of \(\cost\), which we omit to save space, shows that the solution this problem is given by \(q_{l} = 2 \tau / C \times \#\N*{l} / \#\N{L}\).
-The estimated cost of this quantization strategy is
+We seek to improve on this cost by more effectively distributing the error `budget.'
+To do this, we quantize the coefficients separately by level.
+We call this strategy \emph{level-wise quantization}.
+Suppose the coefficients \(\{\uMC\at{x} : x \in \N*{l}\}\) are quantized with bin width \(q_{l}\).
+Then and the estimated cost of encoding the quantization labels for the level is \(\#\N*{l} \log_{2}(R / q_{l})\).
+Summing over \(l\), we define an estimated cost function \(\cost\) by Consider the optimization problem (The cost decreases as the bin widths increase, so nothing is lost by making the error condition constraint an equality.)
+A straightforward application of Lagrange multipliers and the convexity of \(\cost\), which we omit to save space, shows that the solution this problem is given by \(q_{l} = 2 \tau_{L^{2}} / (C_{L^{2}} h_{l}^{d} \#\N{L})^{1 / 2}\).
+The estimated cost of this quantization strategy is For ease of notation in subsequent sections, it will be convenient to describe our quantization strategy in terms of quantization error tolerances, rather than quantization bin widths, for each level.
+That is, we will quantize \(\{\uMC\at{x} : x \in \N*{l}\}\) so that for some quantization error tolerance \(\tau_{l}\).
+The bin widths \(q_{l}\) found above correspond to \(\tau_{l} = \tau_{L^{2}} / (C_{L^{2}} h_{l}^{d} \#\N{L})^{1 / 2}\).
+With an archetypical grid hierarchy used by MGARD, the grid resolution doubles in each dimension from one level to the next, and so \(h_{l} \simeq 2^{-l}\).
+Then the quantization error tolerance grows from one level to the next by a factor of We denote by \(\kappa\) this scaling factor \(\sqrt{2^{d}}\).